Find Movement You Love, And Do It

 - Bring in light weights, and work your arms during conference calls.
 An added bonus: it will help you concentrate on the call rather than being distracted by replying to emails.

-- Fight against poor desk posture by rolling back your shoulders so your shoulder blades are pinching together.
+- Resist poor desk posture by rolling back your shoulders so your shoulder blades are pinching together.
 Hold for 10 seconds and repeat.

 - Take the stairs!